A Christmas Dolphin Rescue

 Today, Nicholas is smart and energetic.
 He loves figuring out problems during training sessions and is known for doing a flip or two when he gets an answer right.
 Make sure you visit Nick at the stranding deck on your next visit!

-Nicholas has demonstrated an uncanny ability to predict the winner of multiple sporting events, including the Super Bowl, Stanley Cup, World Series, and NCAA National Championships.
+Nicholas has demonstrated an uncanny ability to predict the winner of multiple sporting events, including the World Cup, Super Bowl, Stanley Cup, World Series, and NCAA National Championships.